sydney-baratta/microsnow-for-radar-2024/README.md

 This is the "golden standard" method and a key component of this module (etc etc)

 **Snow-pit:** Snow-pits were dug and collected in Grand Mesa during the 2020 field season (between 27 January and 12 February 2020).
-The main parameters for this data set are snow temperature, snow depth, snow density, snow stratigraphy, snow grain size, liquid water content, and snow water equivalent.
+The main parameters for this data set are snow temperature, snow depth, snow density, snow stratigraphy, snow grain size and type, liquid water content, and snow water equivalent.
 In addition to data files, this data set also contains site photos from each snow pit.

 *NOTE:* each data parameter is saved as a separate .csv file.
 Make sure to download each .csv per site before running code.